phzfi/bch-nps/README.md

 ### 4.3.
 Form title

-Form title is user-configurable and is stored in the Firestore document `/config/form`.
+Form title is user-configurable and is stored in a field `surveyTitle` in the Firestore document `/config/form`.

 ### 4.4.
 Form embedding